Melicope triphylla

 Melicope triphylla is a plant in the family Rutaceae.
 The specific epithet triphylla is from the Greek meaning 'three leaf', referring to the trifoliolate leaves.

 Description

 Melicope triphylla grows up as a shrub or tree up to 15 m tall.
 The flowers are unisexual.
 The ellipsoid to roundish fruits measure up to 0.5 cm long.

 Distribution and habitat

 Melicope triphylla grows naturally in the Ryukyu Islands and Taiwan south to Borneo and east to New Guinea.
-In Malaysian Borneo its habitat is forests from sea-level to 1300 m altitude.
+In Malaysian Borneo its habitat is forests from sea-level to 1300 m elevation.